Unigov: Background

 Indianapolis was intentionally surveyed and founded as the capital of the U.S. state of Indiana.
-Given the state of urban planning in 1821, little thought was given to the growth of the city.
-Original planners were of the opinion that it would never grow beyond its original square mile (2.6 km²) layout (still known as "the Mile Square").
+Given the condition of urban planning in 1821, little thought was given to the growth of the city.
+Original planners were of the opinion that it would never grow beyond its original square mile (2.6 km2) layout (still known as "the Mile Square").
 Contrary to their belief, Marion County soon was filled with small communities with connections to Indianapolis, or with businesses that had formed to take advantage of Indianapolis's location midway between Lake Michigan and both Cincinnati, Ohio, and Louisville, Kentucky.
 City growth occurred in fits and starts.
 By the late 1960s, it was possible in some areas to leave and re-enter Indianapolis while traveling in a straight line.
 The movement of affluent citizens to more fashionable suburbs, especially to the north of the city limits, accelerated into full white flight in the period after World War II.
 While this sprawl was generally within Marion County, it hastened the decay of the city itself.

-Unigov was proposed in the late 1960s by then mayor (and later Senator) Richard Lugar to address these problems and a number of other related issues.
-In order to support Unigov, a compromise was arranged; the cities of Beech Grove, Lawrence, and Southport, and the town of Speedway each maintained limited autonomy, with their own police forces, school systems, and mayors (except Speedway); in addition, fire service and school districts were maintained at their pre-Unigov borders, and some of the included towns retained independent police forces.
+Unigov was proposed in the late 1960s by then mayor (and later U.S. Senator) Richard Lugar to address these problems and a number of other related issues.
+In order to support Unigov, a compromise was arranged.
+The cities of Beech Grove, Lawrence, and Southport, and the town of Speedway each maintained limited autonomy, with their own police forces, school systems, and mayors (except Speedway).
+In addition, fire service and school districts were maintained at their pre-Unigov borders, and some of the included towns retained independent police forces.
 Nevertheless, the excluded cities are also part of the consolidated city-county government and are thus represented within the City-County Council.
 In addition to voting for the mayors and councils of their respective cities and towns, residents are also able to vote for the mayor of Indianapolis, and a district City-County Council member, and, until those positions were abolished by the General Assembly, four at-large council members.
 A number of services and governmental responsibilities, including road maintenance, natural resource management, zoning, and flood control, are delegated by the state of Indiana to county-level government; As a result, residents of the excluded cities are obligated to pay county-wide taxes, and the powers of the mayor of Indianapolis extend to all of Marion County.